Jump to accessibility statement Skip to content

 Who can submit?

 Submissions are actively encouraged from CASS members, practitioners in the field, PhD students and both experienced and early-career researchers.
-We also encourage submissions from master's students (in collaboration with their supervisors/mentors) who've completed primary research projects as part of their dissertations.
+We also encourage submissions from master's students (in collaboration with their supervisors/mentors) who have completed primary research projects as part of their dissertations.

 Submissions

-We encourage papers in the following formats (N.B.
-Guidance word counts are given so please try to stay within these):
+We encourage papers in the following formats (guidance word counts are given so please try to stay within these):

 What's the process?

-Once you have your paper ready to be considered for publication, you should prepare it using the Working Paper template.
-Then, email this directly to the co-editors lesley.deacon@sunderland.ac.uk and nicola.roberts@sunderland.ac.uk.
+Once you have your paper ready to be considered for publication, you should prepare it using the working paper template*.
+Then, email this directly to the co-editors Lesley Deacon (lesley.deacon@sunderland.ac.uk) and Nicola Roberts (nicola.roberts@sunderland.ac.uk).
 The editors will complete a quality check to ensure it's ready for review (if it's not, the editors will contact you to make corrections).
-If it's ready, it's then anonymously reviewed by two staff members chosen by the editors, at least one of whom has specialist knowledge of the written topic.
+When it's ready, the paper will then be anonymously reviewed by two staff members chosen by the editors (at least one will have specialist knowledge of the written topic).

 What's the double-blind review process?